TcMenu/TaskManagerIO/README.md

 * [TaskManagerIO documentation pages](https://www.thecoderscorner.com/products/arduino-libraries/taskmanager-io/)
 * [TaskManagerIO reference documentation](https://www.thecoderscorner.com/ref-docs/taskmanagerio/html)

+There is a forum where questions can be asked, but the rules of engagement are: **this is my hobby, I make it available because it helps others**.
+Don't expect immediate answers, make sure you've recreated the problem in a simple sketch that you can send to me.
+Please consider making at least a one time donation using the sponsor link above before using the forum.

 * [TCC Libraries community discussion forum](https://www.thecoderscorner.com/jforum/)
 * I also monitor the Arduino forum [https://forum.arduino.cc/], Arduino related questions can be asked there too.